TRIAEIOU/modify-keyboard-shortcuts/README.md

 ## Background

 This addon tries to automatically detect any "python side" shortcuts (i.e. not in a WebView/JavaScript-side) and allow overriding.
 This will include some shortcuts installed by other addons, as long as that addon is loaded before `Override shortcuts`.
 This approach will automatically detect any new/modified core Anki shortcuts without a need for addon update.
 Note that the detection logic is not infallible, nor does it always output user friendly values.
-Example: `"main window": {"shortcut-unnamed-A": "A"}` is in fact the shortcut to open the "Add note" window from the "Main" window, the user needs to figure out what to change.
+Example: `"aqt.main.AnkiQt": {"shortcut-unnamed-A": "A"}` is in fact the shortcut to open the "Add note" window from the "Main" window, the user needs to figure out what to change.

 ## Use